rperez-rosario/AdaptiveComputingFramework/README.md

 # AdaptiveComputingFramework
-This package contains source code for an adaptive computing framework .Adaptive Computing Framework .NET Core Version.
+This repository contains source code for an adaptive computing framework.

 Nuget package at: https://www.nuget.org/packages/AdaptiveComputingFrameworkCore